Skip to content

 # Print the packet to output

-# Append logic here to deal with packet data
+# Append logic here to deal with message data

 The key point to note here is the format must be the same for sending and receiving.
 There's a whole lot to read about compression in Godot, far beyond this tutorial; to learn more, read all about it here.